awsdocs/aws-cdk-guide/v1/cli.md

                                             customization
                                                       [boolean] [default: false]

+      --toolkit-stack-name                  The name of the CDK toolkit stack to create                      [string]

       --template                            Use the template from the given file instead of the built-in one (use
                                             --show-template to obtain an